USHERS CREEK RESTORATION

 Ushers Creek drains approximately 250 acres of upstream land through the Heritage Green neighborhood in Hiawatha, IA.
 The creek filled with sediment and debris over the years, causing periodic flooding in the neighborhood.

-Hall & Hall used its topographic survey and historical aerial photos to restore 1,650 lineal feet of the creek in its pre-development location.
-Hall & Hall also obtained permanent drainage easements from land owners for future City maintenance.
+To remedy this, Hall & Hall Engineers (HHE) was hired to used topographic survey and historical aerial photos to restore 1,650 linear feet of the creek in its pre-development location.
+HHE also obtained permanent drainage easements from landowners for future City maintenance.

-This project is located in a wetland.
-A wetland delineation was completed and Corps of Engineers permit was obtained.
-The Corps would not allow any fill, including rip rap, to be placed within the project limits.
-In lieu of traditional hard-armored erosion control, the design took a “soft” approach by considering channel curvature, side slopes, width and turf reinforcing materials to reduce the risk of recurring erosion.
+Located in a wetland, a wetland delineation was required and completed and a US Army Corps of Engineers permit was obtained.
+The Corps would not allow any fill, including riprap, to be placed within the project limits and therefore, in lieu of traditional hard-armored erosion control, the design took a “soft” approach by considering channel curvature, side slopes, width and turf reinforcing materials to reduce the risk of recurring erosion.
 The surface was restored with native seeding.
-Public information was ongoing throughout design and construction, including individual and group meetings, and incorporating public input into the project whenever possible.
+Public coordination was ongoing throughout design and construction, including individual and group meetings, and incorporating public input into the project whenever possible.

 SEMINOLE RIVER BANK ARMORING

 CEDAR RAPIDS, IA

 Hall & Hall Engineers (HHE) designed approximately 1600-LF of embankment repairs along the Cedar River stabilizing heavily eroded areas threatening the City of Cedar Rapids raw water supply.